chrysillala/react-ecosystem/README.md

 - `redux-devtools-extension` : to add Thunk middleware to our Redux store in a nice, neat way
 - `@babel/runtime` : to make our asynchronous Thunk works
 - `@babel/plugin-transform-runtime` : the development version of `@babel/runtime`

+### Selectors

+Selectors give us a place to put logic for combining, filtering, transforming stored data.
+Selectors work as part of something big, for better code separation.

+This app will use selectors instead of just referring directly to how data is stored in the state.
+This allows us to modify the structure of our data in Redux store without disturbing our components whatsoever.